zeroincombenze/sale-workflow/sale_order_type_plus/README.rst

-Overview / Panoramica
+Overview | Panoramica
 =====================

-|en| This module adds some features to Order type:
+|en| This module adds some features to order type:

 * Destination location based on order type
 * Automatic owner assign or deassign on picking confirmation